Planeshifter/node-wordnet-magic/README.md

 ## What is it about?

-For natural language processing tasks, Princeton University's WordNet database has proven to be a very valuabe resource.
-This package was created with the goal in mind to make it available for use in JavaScript.
-The package aims to provide access to most of the data and functionality which is part of WordNet, and indeed most information can already be retrieved and utilized.
-This functionality includes the following features:
+Since natural language processing (NLP) has to deal with a lot of non-digital features (comprising ambivalence, dubiety of language, not to mention irony, lies or rethorical tricks and ruses) it always has been a great challenge, confronting the programmer with a constant need of sense disambiguation.

+The WordNet project of Princeton University, developed for more than 20 years, has been designed for the needs of computer linguistics and has proven to be a very valuabe resource in many of the hardest NLP tasks.

+The objective of this package is to make this richness available to the node eco-system.
+There are quite a few wordnet packages already, providing some nice features, but there is none that tries to reflect the complete WordNet architecture (centered around synsets).
+This is what the wordnet-magic module is aiming for.

+Currently, the module offers the following features:

 ## Features